Zanzalintinib Combo Improves Survival vs Regorafenib in Metastatic CRC

 Investigators plan to submit detailed findings from the STELLAR-303 trial for presentation at a future medical meeting.

-“The STELLAR-303 results, which showed a survival benefit with the combination of zanzalintinib and atezolizumab vs regorafenib across all randomized patients with previously treated metastatic [CRC], marks an important first milestone for our zanzalintinib pivotal development program,” Amy Peterson, MD, executive vice president of Product Development & Medical Affairs, and chief medical officer at Exelixis, the developers of zanzalintinib, stated in the press release.1 “We look forward to discussing the findings with regulatory authorities and presenting the detailed results at an upcoming medical conference.”
+“The STELLAR-303 results, which showed a survival benefit with the combination of zanzalintinib and atezolizumab vs regorafenib across all [randomly assigned] patients with previously treated metastatic [CRC], marks an important first milestone for our zanzalintinib pivotal development program,” Amy Peterson, MD, executive vice president of product development and medical affairs and chief medical officer at Exelixis, the developer of zanzalintinib, stated in the press release.1 “We look forward to discussing the findings with regulatory authorities and presenting the detailed results at an upcoming medical conference.”

 Developers designed zanzalintinib as a third-generation, orally available tyrosine kinase inhibitor that inhibits receptor tyrosine kinases, including VEGF receptors, MET, AXL, and MER.
 The agent is intended for use in various advanced solid tumors such as CRC, kidney cancer, head and neck cancer, and neuroendocrine tumors.
 Additionally, the design of zanzalintinib serves to build upon the target profile of cabozantinib (Cabometyx), the developer’s flagship therapy, while improving characteristics such as the pharmacokinetic half-life.